yyccbb/tp/docs/UserGuide.md

 ### Deleting a Tutorial: `tuttag del`

-Deletes the Tutorial tag corresponding to the specified tag name.
-If the specified tag does not exist, no change should happen.
+Deletes the specified Tutorial tag from the valid Tutorial tag list.
+If the specified tag does not exist in the list, no change would happen.

-Warning: All persons with the specified Tutorial tag will also have the tag removed.
+Warning: All persons with the Tutorial tag (identified by tag name, regardless of tag status) will also have the Tutorial tag removed should this command execute successfully.

 Format: `tuttag del /t TAG`

 Examples:

-* `tuttag del /t WED09` deletes WED09 as a valid Tutorial tag, and removes the WED09 tag from all persons.
+* `tuttag del /t WED09` deletes WED09 from the valid Tutorial tag list, and removes the WED09 Tutorial tag from all persons.

 ### Listing All Tutorials: `tuttag list`

-Lists all Tutorial tags in TrAcker.
+Lists all valid Tutorial tags in TrAcker.

 Format: `tuttag list`

 ### Removing a tag: `removetag`

-Removes an individual tag from a person.
-If the specified tag does not exist, the person's tags should remain unchanged.
+Removes an individual tag of the specified tag name (regardless of tag type) from a person.
+If the specified tag does not exist, the person's tags would remain unchanged.

 Format: `removetag (all | INDEX [OTHER_INDICES...]) /t TAG`